 Note that a Map-Reply may contain different EID-prefix granularity (prefix + length) than the Map-Request which triggers it.
 This might occur if a Map-Request were for a prefix that had been returned by an earlier Map-Reply.
 In such a case, the requester updates its cache with the new prefix information and granularity.
 For example, a requester with two cached EID-prefixes that are covered by a Map-Reply containing one, less-specific prefix, replaces the entry with the less-specific EID-prefix.
-Note that the reverse, replacement of one less-specific prefix with multiple more-specific prefixes, can also occur but not by removing the less-specific prefix rather by adding the more-specific prefix.
+Note that the reverse, replacement of one less-specific prefix with multiple more-specific prefixes, can also occur but not by removing the less-specific prefix rather by adding the more-specific prefixes which during a lookup will override the less-specific prefix.